Minecraft's next big update takes you on a new adventure in the fiery dimension on June 23

 The next big update coming to Minecraft in The Nether is officially launching on PS4, Xbox One, Nintendo Switch, iOS, Android, and PC on June 23.

-The Minecraft Nether update is the next big adventure coming to the blocky world, and will take you to an ancient realm as yet unexplored by players.
-The big update will also be adding new biomes, blocks, and mobs to the fiery, lava-filled dimension, to bring you a host of new challenges.
+The Minecraft Nether update is the next adventure coming to the blocky world and will take you to an ancient realm as yet unexplored by players.
+As one of the largest updates for a long time, it will be adding new biomes, blocks, and mobs to the fiery, lava-filled dimension, to bring you a host of new challenges.

 The announcement came in an official post on the Minecraft website, with Minecraft.net editor Per Landin announcing that you can also listen to a 20-minute soundtrack of the upcoming update composed by Lena Raine on Spotify.

 In the upcoming update, mobs known as the Piglins have mined all of the Minecraft Netherite material.
-As the strongest resource in the game - even surpassed the strength of diamonds - Netherite can now only be obtained by searching for Netherite scrap amongst ancient debris.
+As the strongest resource in the game - surpassing the strength of diamonds - Netherite can now only be obtained by searching for Netherite scrap amongst ancient debris.

 The new biomes include the Warped Forests, Soul Sand Valleys, Crimson Forests, and the Basalt Deltas.
 Each biome contains various different resources, with the likes of Nether Wart, Basalt, Blackstone, and Soul sand to name a few.
 With new enemies to face, biomes to explore, and blocks to mine, there's oodles of content in the Nether update to look forward to.